koolskateguy89/arduino_21coa202_cw/doc.md

 *Write about this extension*

-Lines 300-302 display the amount of free SRAM.
+Lines ?-? display the amount of free SRAM.

-It was simple to implement as it was something done in an early lab.
+It was simple to implement as it was done in the Week 3 lab.

 ## HCI